 Many companies plan to form additional subsidiaries – known as ‘hiving off’ (ausgründen) – to avoid increased financial risk.

 Imagine a construction company that contains multiple business divisions: commercial construction, plant construction and private housing construction.
 It also owns a vehicle fleet that each division uses.
 A holding structure in which each business division becomes an independent subsidiary makes sense for this business.
 An additional subsidiary for the operation and management of the vehicle fleet would be formed as well.
 The parent company would continue to manage every division.

 Should any highly lucrative contracts fall through, the losses would not endanger the liquidity of the other subsidiaries or of the entire holding system.
 The vehicle fleet subsidiary’s assets, for example, would not be at risk, and the company would survive another subsidiary’s insolvency.

-Without a holding structure, the construction company as a whole would be fully liable in a case of insolvency.
+Without a holding structure, the construction company as a whole would be fully liable in the case of insolvency.
 A liability claim would affect all company assets, including the vehicle fleet and its operating facilities.
-It would be impossible for individual parts of the company to survive an insolvency.
+It would be impossible for individual parts of the company to survive insolvency.